OpenLiberty/iguide-bulkhead/finish/README.md

 In this sample application, the values for the bulkhead parameters are initially set to **value**=2 and **waitingTaskQueue**=2.
 These values indicate that after 2 concurrent chat requests reach the virtualFinancialAdvisor service, the next 2 concurrent chat requests are added to the waiting queue.

-The BankService.java file also contains the `@Fallback` annotation.
+The `BankService.java` file also contains the `@Fallback` annotation.
 The ServiceFallbackHandler.java file contains the fallback class that is identified by the `@Fallback` annotation.
 The fallback class runs when the maximum limit of concurrent requests is reached and the waiting queue is full.
 When the fallback runs, a message displays that allows a customer to schedule an appointment.

-The BankService.java file also contains the delay TIMEOUT value that defaults to 30 seconds (30000 milliseconds).
+The `BankService.java` file also contains the delay TIMEOUT value that defaults to 30 seconds (30000 milliseconds).
 The delay is necessary to simulate concurrent requests in multiple tabs of the browser and allow you to fill up the waiting queue.
 Otherwise, we found that the service returns too quickly.
 If you are unable to make enough requests to fill up the waiting queue within this specified delay time so that you can see the fallback method run, try increasing this value.

-The application contains servlet BankServiceServlet which calls the virtualFinancialAdvisor service.
+The application contains a servlet, `BankServiceServlet`, which calls the virtualFinancialAdvisor service.